prayas-arora/web-scraping-data-retrieval-and-plotting/README.md

-# Data-Retreival, Plotting and Web-Scraping
+# Data-Retrieval, Plotting and Web-Scraping
 A script to download the Fortune top 10 E.U corporations by revenue (2016) from Wikipedia and perform operations to make sense and retrieve information from the data.

 Task1: